-- For staff: In service at the beginning of each school year on student medical concerns and Universal Precautions, teach lessons at teachers request. - Daily teaching with students about their health - Wellness Day for Teachers - Certified to instruct CPR/AED.
-Epipen training and Glucagon training. - Teaching parents and directing them to outside resources for healthcare. - Continually upgrade information on Health Office Web site
+For staff.
+In service at the beginning of each school year on student medical concerns and Universal Precautions, teach lessons at teacher's request

+Daily teaching with students about their health

+- Wellness Day for Teachers - Provide EpiPen training and Glucagon training to those who volunteer to be delegates - Teaching parents and directing them to outside resources for health-care - Continually upgrade information on Health Office Web site

-OTHER: Coordinate recess for students unable to go outside for medical reasons; Wellness excuses documented through Health Office; Communicate PE/Recess restrictions to staff; copy and record notes from doctor for PE; Reentry meetings with parent/guardian for students returning after hospitalizations/surgeries; send request for 2nd set of books requests rec'd from MD to appropriate persons; confer with parents re: homebound, obtain medical note and initiate the process with Superintendent to provide home instruction; attend parent meetings; referrals to the Department of Children and Families (DCF) as needed; work with local church for food baskets for Thanksgiving and United Way, staff and community for Christmas gifts for Franklin Township School families on free/reduce lunch; Flu Clinic for staff each year.
+OTHER: Coordinate recess for students unable to go outside for medical reasons; Wellness excuses documented through Health Office; Communicate PE/Recess restrictions to staff; copy and record notes from doctor for PE; Reentry meetings with parent/guardian for students returning after hospitalizations/surgeries; send request for 2nd set of books as requested from MD to appropriate persons; confer with parents regarding homebound, obtain medical note and initiate the process with Superintendent to provide home instruction; attend parent meetings; referrals to the Department of Children and Families (DCF) as needed; work with local church for food baskets for Thanksgiving and United Way, staff and community for Christmas gifts for Franklin Township School families on free/reduced lunch; Flu Clinic for staff each year.
 Kindergarten Round Up/Kindergarten Orientation.
-Collaborate with United Way for families on free/reduce program to obtain services, such as school supplies and free tax services.
+Collaborate with United Way for families on free/reduced program to obtain services, such as school supplies and free tax services. atrinadiani.
+BSN NJ-CSN